CalabreseLab/AKX_HNRNPU_manuscript/README.md

 # AKX_HNRNPU_manuscript

-This repository includes codes and pipelines for figures and tables in the manuscript: "Formaldehyde-based RIP reveals correlated protein-RNA associations and a requirement for HNRNPU in long-range Polycomb recruitment by lncRNAs *Airn* and *Kcnq1ot1*"
+This repository includes codes and pipelines for figures and tables in the manuscript: "Correlated protein-RNA associations and a requirement for HNRNPU in the long-range recruitment of Polycomb Repressive Complexes by the lncRNAs *Airn* and *Kcnq1ot1*"

 Codes are organized by Figure number in each folder named accordingly.
 A _readme.docx file states the full pipeline for plotting each panels in that figure and also a brief description of the purpose of each code file.